A Guide To Improve Your Candidate Selection Process

 How you treat your candidates during the hiring process impacts your brand image.
 Potential employees and customers often come from the same community.
-Treating your candidates poorly can not only leave a bad taste in their mouth but also hurt your sales in the long run.
+Treating your candidates poorly can not only leave a bad taste in their mouth but also hurt your candidate funnel in the long run.

 iv.
 Failure to assess the candidates' skills

 If you are unable to assess what a candidate brings to the table, that is a problem!
 Simply screening resumes based on the keywords used or specific certifications would not add to your talent pipeline.
 You can avoid all those errors with well-formulated skill assessments.

 For example, you can create relevant tests for the role you are looking to fill and send them to the applicants to complete.
 If you are hiring a Java developer, conduct a coding test to check their coding skills and knowledge about software frameworks.

 According to SHRM, companies have never done as much hiring as they do now, spending an average of $4,129 per job.
 On top of that, the unavailability of innovative skills in the market is the biggest threat to businesses.